the-turing-way/the-turing-way/book/website/reproducible-research/case-studies.md

 ## How this will help you/ why this is useful

 Learning by example can be an effective way to learn new concepts.
-Maybe you can start your personal Turing Way by adapting one of the examples to your needs?
+Maybe you can start your personal project by adapting one of the examples to your needs?